 Data are dynamic and require constant maintenance.
-Data qualification should thus be constantly carried out, so as to keep data up-to-date, valid, accurate and reliable.
-In order to operate data qualification, additional computation is needed to implement rules for different processes of data verification, validation, approvals and rejection.
+Data qualification should thus be constantly carried out, to keep data up-to-date, valid, accurate and reliable.
+To operate data qualification, additional computation is needed to implement rules for different processes of data verification, validation, approvals and rejection.
 This generates metadata.
-Although qualifying data necessitates additional resources and efforts, better qualified data deliver higher quality and consistency which help to make decisions and clarify the direction of further research.
+Although qualifying data necessitates additional resources and efforts, better-qualified data deliver higher quality and consistency which help to make decisions and clarify the direction of further research.

-6. Conclusion
+7. Conclusion